-Madhav Sheth, Vice President, realme and CEO, realme India and Europe said that the Indian market will see the launch of the realme GT 5G series this quarter with multiple GT 5G products.
+Madhav Sheth, Vice President, realme and CEO, realme India and Europe, said that the Indian market would see the launch of the realme GT 5G series this quarter with multiple GT 5G products.

 “realme aims to be the 5G leader and believes that every Indian deserves a 5G phone from 2021 onwards.
 We are spearheading 5G’s democratization in India and globally, and through our 5G smartphones we will constantly bring more leap-forward surprises and the best in market experience to more Indian consumers,” Sheth said during a webinar on 5G held in partnership with Counterpoint Research.

 The new models in the realme GT 5G series will be launched in Q3, among several other corporate initiatives to promote 5G adoption in the country.

 In 2021, realme has already launched six 5G devices in the Indian market and in the second half of 2021, all realme products above Rs 15,000 will be 5G.

 “India is all set to witness the next wave of digital revolution around 5G.
 As a leading global chipset supplier powering nearly two billion devices a year, MediaTek is committed to delivering the best user experience around 5G,” said Kuldeep Malik, Director of Corporate Sales, MediaTek India.